doublesecretagency/craft-googlemaps/docs/models/address-model.md

 ---
 ---

-### `getDistance(coords = false, units = 'miles')`
+### `getDistance(location = null, units = 'miles')`

+Calculate the distance between this Address, and a second location.
+Behaves just as described in the [Location Model](/models/location-model/#getdistance-location-units-miles), pass in a separate location to measure the distance between them.

+If the Address was retrieved as part of a [proximity search](/proximity-search/), you can optionally omit all parameters.
+Skipping both parameters will make the `getDistance()` method behave as an alias for the dynamically-calculated `distance` property.

-The distance between this address, and your proximity search target.
-Will be returned in whatever unit of measurement (miles or kilometers) was specified in the proximity search parameters.
+When conducting a proximity search, the `distance` property is the distance between this Address, and your proximity search target.
+It will be returned in whatever unit of measurement (miles or kilometers) was specified in the [proximity search options](/proximity-search/options/).

-:::warning Proximity Search Only
-This value will only be available if the address was returned as part of a [proximity search](/proximity-search/).
-Otherwise, the value for `distance` will be null.
+:::tip One Way or the Other
+If the Address was **not** returned in a set of proximity search results, you must functionally declare a second `location`.
+Otherwise, there will be no distance for the method to measure.
 :::

-Behaves just as described in the [Location Model](/models/location-model/#getdistance-coords-units-miles), you can optionally pass in coordinates to measure the distance between two points.
-However, it is slightly more powerful in the context of an Address Model.

-If the address has been returned as part of a proximity search, the method will use the coordinates of your search target by default.

 ---
 ---